serg4kostiuk/devops-crash-course-autumn-2020/README.md

 159.
 160.
 ```
-"When she retrieved her sanity a bit,
+When she retrieved her sanity a bit,
 She wiped the foam from her harelips
 And growled Feb's order to remit
 Onto Aeneas these important tips: